 These can all be portioned and frozen to heat up and pack in a thermos flask for lunch (we do this a lot in winter).
-This is my favourite thermos (size and it keeps everything hotter for longer than others I’ve bought).

 I use recycled glass jars or pyrex containers to freeze leftovers and generally take them out the night before to defrost.

 The fruit and vegetable component of my kids lunch box is often the only part of their lunch that I prepare in the morning.
 Now my kids are old enough to pack their own lunch, the freezer has become even more important in helping them to choose healthy options to fill their lunchbox.

 I hope this has given you some inspiration to start using your freezer and pack a nourishing, whole foods lunch for your kids.
 For loads more posts about packing kids lunches, click HERE.
 You’ll also see that I’ve recommended avoiding storing food in plastics in the freezer.
 This post will explain why it’s really important not to freeze food in plastic containers or bags (BPA-free containers and bags are no safer, read more on this here).

 All of the Lunchbox Inspiration you’ll ever need

 Do you struggle to effortlessly pack your kids a delicious, healthy lunchbox (that they look forward to eating) each day?
 Let me help take the stress out of school lunches…’The Well Nourished Lunchbox’ is a fully interactive, beautifully designed ebook that will guide you to pack your kids (or even yourself) a delicious, nutritious lunch, simply and easily.